DataDog/hiring-engineers/answers.md

 I selected PostgreSQL from the list of Integration options and followed directions the as summarized (with additional annotations) below:

-* Started a Postgres shell session _by enter `psql` from your Mac terminal_ and create a read-only datadog user with proper access to your PostgreSQL Server by running the following command:
+* I created a read-only datadog user with proper access to your PostgreSQL Server by running the following command in a `psql` shell:

 ```sql
 create user datadog with password <PASSWORD>;
 grant SELECT ON pg_stat_database to datadog;
 ```

-* Exit the `psql` shell, and from your Mac terminal, confirm that the permissions were sent:
+After exiting the `psql` shell, I confirmed that the permissions were set by running:

 ```sh
 psql -h localhost -U datadog postgres -c "select * from pg_stat_database LIMIT(1);" && echo -e "\e[0;32mPostgres connection - OK\e[0m" || echo -e "\e[0;31mCannot connect to Postgres\e[0m"
 ```

-* Configure the integration by creating a `postgres.yaml` in the `/datadog-agent-conf.d/` directory (__note__: this this the directory located in the respository on the host machine that is mounted to the `dd-agent` Docker container) with the following contents:
+* I created the `postgres.yaml` config file in the `/datadog-agent-conf.d/` local directory with the below contents.
+Because this directory is mounted to the container, it will be copied to the container's `conf.d` directory.

 ```yaml
 init_config: